surister/cratedb-guide/docs/performance/inserts/testing.rst

 Generating fake data
 --------------------

-IF you don't have data already, you can generate fake data.
+If you don't have data already, you can generate fake data.
 But do note that any differences between fake data and real data may produce significant performance differences.